falling-sky/mod_ip/README.md

 # Activation

-Something like this should be in your web server config; it should have been placed there automaticaelly with "make install".
+Something like this should be in your web server config; it should have been placed there automatically with `make install`.
 The apache build system would have taken care of that for you.
+Some platforms, however, do not (such as ubuntu), so you'll need to double check.

 ```ApacheConfig
 LoadModule mod_ip_module      libexec/apache22/mod_ip.so
 ```

-The above step MAY be done for you, if you run "make activate".
-This feature is OS dependent.
-It is known that for Ubuntu you'll need to do this by hand.

 # Configuration